emacs/etc/NEWS

 provide a ':columns' spec, so that the number of columns and their

 widths can be determined.
-Columns widths can be set explicitly, or they
+Column widths can be set explicitly, or they

 will be calculated based on the window width.